Update: The ITC has been extended by two years!

 You can use your tax savings to grow your business, improve price competitiveness, and increase profits.
 However you choose to reinvest your tax credit, the savings and other advantages compound over time – giving your company an edge over your competition.

 The ITC has been so successful that it’s been expanded and extended several times.
-When the Energy Policy Act of 2005 passed and enacted the ITC starting in 2006, the credit was limited just $2,000 credit was set to expire in 2008.
+When the Energy Policy Act of 2005 passed and enacted the ITC starting in 2006, the credit was limited to just a $2,000 credit which was set to expire in 2008.
 In 2008, the credit was extended another eight years and the cap was removed, allowing for credits of unlimited size.
 In 2015, the ITC was extended again, with the full credit available through 2019, a step down through 2021, and a permanent 10% credit for commercial projects after that.
+In December 2020, the ITC was extended yet again, with the then-current 26% credit extended through 2021 and 2022, after which the step down will resume.

 DO I QUALIFY?